“I was scared little freshman Jen who didn’t want to go to college.”

 And succeed she has.
 Persia has been an active member of Cabrini’s campus since her freshman year.
 She’s a member of LEADStrong, three different honor societies, active minds, and interfaith.
 In addition, she’s also cemented her place in Campus Ministry as a peer minister, SEARCH leader and participant and leader in multiple immersion trips.

-“We are very proud to see Jen as the valedictorian,” Father Carl Janicki, Director of Campus Ministry said.
+“We are very proud to see Jen as the valedictorian,” the Rev. Carl Janicki, director of Campus Ministry, said.
 “I have worked with Jen for four years.
 I have seen her grow and develop over these years.
 She is a pleasure to serve with.
 Jen has worked hard to come to know herself, develop her heart, and the courage it takes to follow one’s heart.
 Jen’s legacy for Campus Ministry has been one of growth and development.
 Jen is a woman of faith who is determined to be inclusive, kind, and whose life exemplifies Cabrini’s Education of the Heart.”

 “I think everything I’ve done, I’ve done through Campus Ministry.
 With being able to go to West Virginia and lead the trip to West Virginia, and go to Ecuador and now lead the trip to Ecuador and go to Mexico and Brazil as a representative for Cabrini at World Youth Day,” Persia said.
 “A lot of it has gone through Campus Ministry and it’s also been where I’ve been able to do the leadership part of it.”